 The TAP/WBR/View-Master Video (Viewmaster was acquired by Tyco in 1992-1994) partnership produced 16 Kidsongs episodes of the Music Video Stories.
 In 1994, WBR and TAP bought out Tyco's distribution rights and produced three more View-Master videos: "Country Sing-Along", "Billy Biggle's Favorite Songs", and "Boppin' with the Biggles" and two Kid Vision videos in 1995: "Let's Put on a Show" and "Baby Animal Songs", as part of a new venture with another division of Warner Bros.—Warner Vision.
 In 1997, TAP acquired all rights from WBR/Warner Vision and become the sole owner of all Kidsongs properties.

 Later in 1997, TAP entered into a distribution/production agreement with Sony Wonder which resulted in the production of four more titles: "I Can Dance!", "I Can Do It!", "Adventures in Biggleland: Billy's Birthday" and "Adventures in Biggleland: Meet the Biggles".
 That agreement ended in 1998 and in 2002 distribution rights were licensed by Image Entertainment who continues to distribute the videos.

 From 1985 to 1998, 25 Kidsongs home video episodes encompassing 300 children's songs, nursery rhymes, and cover versions of adults' pop songs were produced featuring a variety of subjects that are of interest to kids: animals, birthdays, the zoo, the amusement park, camp adventure, fantasy, vehicles and general silliness.
 14 have been certified platinum by the RIAA, with 5 of them having sold more than 2 million copies.
-As of now, the videos have sold over 19.5 million copies.
+As of now, over 19.5 million copies of the videos have been sold.

-The following is a list of Kidsongs music video titles originally released on VHS, and now currently available on DVDnote
+The following is a list of Kidsongs music video titles originally released on VHS and Betamax, and now currently available on DVD and Blu-Raynote :

 - A Day at Old MacDonald's Farm (A Day at Series Video) (1985)